 Purchase price multipliers – when damages soar

 Differences most often stem from three different areas.
-First, the meanings of ‘market value’ and ‘fair (market) value’ are often confused with each other.
+First, the meanings of ‘market value’, ‘fair value’ and ‘price paid’ are often confused with each other.
 Second, there are several different valuation approaches that might or might not come to similar values.
 Third, adjustments of the values derived by a certain methodology might be needed to reflect the individual circumstances of each specific case.

 ‘Market value’ v. ‘fair value’ v. price paid